See also -

 template (the one shown in Tools, Settings, Files, Templates) then the

 currently active QuickWords template will also be stored in that

-your system, so you should identify the active one before proceeding
+your system, so you should identify (next section) the active one before proceeding

 filename extension) or the Windows folder seems to be empty, this might

-be because of a setting in Windows itself.
+be because of a setting in Windows itself, which often hides certain program files.
 See here.

 documents and templates - How to find and fix common problems."

 Look particularly there for how to use Corel's file repair utility, WPLOOK.